stgm/scientific-programming-1/22 Language/10 Strings/strings.md

     0
     9

-Another variation of the traversal strategy is the *counting traversal* strategy:
+The following program counts the number of times the letter `a` appears in a string:

+    word = 'banana'
     count = 0
-    for char in fruit:
+    for letter in word:
+        if letter == 'a':
-        count += 1
+            count = count + 1
-    print(count)

-For the string `fruit`, this will output:

-    6
+    print count

+This program demonstrates another pattern of computation called a *counter*.
+The variable `count` is initialized to 0 and then incremented each time an `a` is found.
+When the loop exits, count contains the result: the total number of `a`'s.

 ## String methods

-A **method** is similar to a function—it takes arguments and returns a value—but the syntax is different.
-For example, the method upper takes a string and returns a new string with all uppercase letters:
+A *method* is similar to a function (it takes arguments and returns a value) but the syntax is different.
+For example, the method `upper` takes a string and returns a new string with all uppercase letters:

-Instead of the function syntax upper(word), it uses the method syntax word.upper().
+Instead of the function syntax `upper(word)`, it uses the method syntax `word.upper()`.

 	>>> word = 'banana'
 	>>> new_word = word.upper()
 	>>> print new_word
 	BANANA

-This form of dot notation specifies the name of the method, upper, and the name of the string to apply the method to, word.
+This form of *dot notation* specifies the name of the method, `upper`, and the name of the string to apply the method to, `word`.
 The empty parentheses indicate that this method takes no argument.

-A method call is called an **invocation**; in this case, we would say that we are invoking upperon the word.
+A method call is called an *invocation*; in this case, we would say that we are invoking `upper` on the word.

-As it turns out, there is a string method named find that is remarkably similar to the function we wrote:

-	>>> word = 'banana'
-	>>> index = word.find('a')
-	>>> print index
-	1

-In this example, we invoke find on word and pass the letter we are looking for as a parameter.

-Actually, the find method is more general than our function; it can find substrings, not just characters:

-	>>> word.find('na')
-	2

-It can take as a second argument the index where it should start:

-	>>> word.find('na', 3)
-	4

-And as a third argument the index where it should stop:

-	>>> name = 'bob'
-	>>> name.find('b', 1, 2)
-	-1

-This search fails because b does not appear in the index range from 1 to 2 (not including 2).

-**Exercise 7**
+---

-*There is a string method called count that is similar to the function in the previous exercise.
-Read the documentation of this method and write an invocation that counts the number of as in *`*'banana'*`*.*
+**Exercise** --- There is a string method called count that is similar to the function `count` above.
+Read the documentation of this method and write an invocation that counts the number of `a`s in `'banana'`.

-**Exercise 8**

-*Read the documentation of the string methods at*[*http://docs.python.org/2/library/stdtypes.html#string-methods*](http://docs.python.org/2/library/stdtypes.html#string-methods)*.
-You might want to experiment with some of them to make sure you understand how they work. strip and replace are particularly useful.*
+**Exercise** --- Read the documentation of the string methods at [https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).
+You might want to experiment with some of them to make sure you understand how they work. `strip` and `replace` are particularly useful.

-*The documentation uses a syntax that might be confusing.
-For example, in *`*find(sub\[, start\[, end\]\])*`*, the brackets indicate optional arguments.
-So sub is required, but start is optional, and if you include start, then end is optional.*
+The documentation uses a syntax that might be confusing.
+For example, in `find(sub[, start[, end]])`, the brackets indicate optional arguments.
+So `sub` is required, but `start` is optional, and if you include `start`, then `end` is optional.

+---

 ## The `in` operator